Our Future Path! A plan for a better world!

 One of the biggest obstacles to justice is the precedent of throwing out evidence on technicalities and on the grounds that a defendant’s rights have been violated.
 Not only does this deprive the public of justice, but it also sends the wrong message to criminals.
 (I would hope that we never throw out evidence of innocence.)

-If the courts or the police make a mistake or even deliberately violate someone’s rights, it should not invalidate the evidence.
-As the old saying goes, “two wrongs do not make a right”.
 Instead, those individuals who made the mistake or who did something wrong should be appropriately reprimanded or punished, but the evidence should be admitted.
 If a criminal is allowed to get away with a crime due to excluded evidence, then that criminal and other criminals are only emboldened to continue breaking the law.

 Testimony

 When a witness is sworn in, he or she promises to tell “the truth, the whole truth and nothing but the truth”.
 Defense attorneys and prosecutors will often ask witnesses carefully worded questions that force them to answer with only the desired portion of the truth.
-In order to get the whole truth, witnesses must be allowed to give a complete account of what happened.
+To get the whole truth, witnesses must be allowed to give a complete account of what happened.
 They need to have the option to expand their answers to give a complete description of events and not be forced to answer just the question.
 In addition, all witnesses should be asked one final question, which might go something like this: What other information can you give this court that is relevant to this case?

 One big obstacle to hearing the whole truth is the fact that the defendant is not required to testify.
 A defense attorney may give a sanitized version of a defendant’s story during opening or closing remarks, but it is unusual for a defendant to testify unless there is a good chance that it could help his or her case.
 I would make it a requirement that all defendants must testify.
-I would think that innocent people would want the chance to give their side of the story.
+I would think that innocent individuals would want the chance to give their side of the story.
 The guilty may not want to testify, but the jury needs to hear how the defendant tries to explain things.
 A defendant’s alibi may be that he or she was home alone in bed at the time, but that needs to be on the record.

 Lawyers

-Prosecutors should only be putting those people on trial where there is sufficient evidence that points to them being guilty of the crime.
+Prosecutors should only be putting those individuals on trial where there is sufficient evidence that points to them being guilty of the crime.
 Defense attorneys are a different matter.
 It seems that many of them do not want to know or even care whether their clients are innocent or guilty of the crime.
 They seem to believe that it is their job to get their client off and that is all that matters.

-A lawyer’s job is to find the truth, which includes getting all relevant information from their clients.
+A defense lawyer’s job should be to find the truth, which includes getting all relevant information from their clients.
 They must run down all the leads, evaluate all the evidence, and present a case that truly reflects all the evidence.
 They should not make claims or speculate about things for which there is no evidence.
 When they know that their clients are guilty, they should work to ensure that their clients’ punishments are appropriate and not excessive.
-Of course, defendants would always have the option to shop around for an attorney who will do a good job for them or who they can convince that they are innocent.
+Of course, defendants would always have the option to shop around for an attorney who will do a better job for them or who they can convince that they are innocent.

 Currently, defendants have the option of getting public defenders or hiring their own lawyers.
-In order to balance the prosecution and defense, I would change the way that the public defenders work.
+To balance the prosecution and defense, I would change the way that the public defenders work.
 First, I would always have a public defender assigned to a defendant.
 Second, the public defender’s office would have the same amount and quality of staff, resources and budget as the prosecutor’s office has.
 This means each defendant would have the same number and quality of defense lawyers as the prosecution has.
-They would also have the same access to investigators, police and labs.
+They would also have the same access to investigators, police, and labs.
 This would give all defendants an equal footing in their defense as prosecutors have in their prosecution.

 As soon as a defendant is charged with a crime, they would be assigned the appropriate number of public defenders.
-Procedures would be set up to allow the defendant the opportunity to challenge who is assigned and get them replaced as needed.
+Procedures would be set up to allow the defendant the opportunity to challenge who is assigned and to get them replaced as needed.
 A defendant could also hire their own lawyer, but this lawyer would only be there in an advisory capacity to ensure that the public defenders are doing their jobs and would not have access to certain sensitive information.
 For instance, these private lawyers would not have access to witness names and addresses, because we do not want any possibility of this information getting to the defendant to be used for witness intimidation.

 Verdicts